 Every screened parcel was given a score for regional stormwater capture and a score for onsite LID retrofits.
 This was performed to allow further selection of alternative project types in the future.
-For instance, although a site may score poorly for a regional stormwater capture project due to characteristics of a larger surrounding potential drainage area, the site can score positively for LID retrofit.
+For instance, although a site may score poorly for a regional stormwater capture project due to characteristics of a larger surrounding potential drainage area, the site can score positively for LID

+2TIGER classification: Local neighborhood road, rural road, city street retrofit.
 Every screened street right-of-way segment was given a score for green streets.
 The following subsections outline a quantitative methodology for prioritizing stormwater capture project opportunities.